EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

+- Write tests early and often - begin testing as early as possible in the development process as writing tests alongside code development helps catch defects sooner and reduces the cost of fixing them.
+- Use a combination of testing types, if possible, but at least use unit testing to test individual functions or methods of your code in isolation to ensure they perform as expected.
+- Use automated testing tools and frameworks (e.g., JUnit, pytest, Selenium) to run tests frequently and consistently - automating repetitive tests saves time and ensures tests are run consistently across different environments.
+- Maintain a balance between automated and manual testing; use manual testing for exploratory or usability testing where human judgment is essential.
+- Aim for high code coverage (percentage of the code that is tested) to reduce the likelihood of undetected bugs, but avoid focusing solely on achieving 100% coverage as some code may not be relevant to test (e.g. built-in functions for your programming language or functions imported from well-known and well-tested libraries) and test coverage of 100% does not mean that your code is bug-free.
+Prioritise testing of critical paths through your code, complex logic, edge cases, and parts of our code that carry the greatest “reputational risk”, i.e. that could affect the accuracy of your reported results.
+- Write clear, understandable and independent tests - ensure test cases are easy to understand and maintain, use descriptive names for test functions and methods that clearly convey their purpose, and make each test independent (tests should not rely on the results or state of other tests to function correctly)
-- [**Software Testing Tactics**][software-testing-tactics]
-  - Choosing the right software testing tactics for your software and software quality criteria is essential for improving the software quality of your software.
+- Consider [**Software Testing Tactics**][software-testing-tactics] - choosing the right software testing tactics for your software and software quality criteria is essential for improving the software quality of your software

 ## How do we automate code testing?